New analytic solutions in $f\left( R\right) $-Cosmology from Painlev\'{e} analysis: Introduction

-In this work we are interested in the application of singularity analysis for the construction of new analytic solutions in $f\left( R\right) $-gravity \cite{Buda} within the cosmological scenario of a spatially flat FLRW universe. $f\left( R\right) $-gravity is a fourth-order theory of gravity in which the Einstein-Hilbert Action is modified such that the Action Integral be a function $f$ for the Ricci scalar $R~$\cite{Sotiriou,odin1}.
-The main idea behind the modification of the gravitational Action Integral is that the new degrees of freedom introduced by the modification drive the cosmological dynamics so as to explain the cosmological observations \cite{capQ}.
-The quadratic theory of gravity \cite{qua1,qua2,qua3} $f\left( R\right) =R+qR^{2}$, known also as the Starobinsky model of inflation \cite{star}, is one of the most known $f\left( R\right) $ models.
+In this work, we are interested in the application of singularity analysis for the construction of new analytic solutions in $f\left( R\right) $-gravity \cite{Buda} within the cosmological scenario of a spatially flat FLRW universe. $f\left( R\right) $-gravity is a fourth-order theory of gravity in which the Einstein-Hilbert Action is modified such that the Ricci scalar $R~$ in the Action Integral is replaced by a function $f(R)$ \cite{Sotiriou,odin1}.
+The main idea behind modifying the gravitational Action Integral is that the new degrees of freedom introduced by the modification drive the cosmological dynamics to explain the cosmological observations \cite{capQ}.
+The quadratic theory of gravity $f\left( R\right) =R+qR^{2}$ \cite{qua1,qua2,qua3}, also known as the Starobinsky model of inflation \cite{star}, is one of the most known $f\left( R\right) $ models.
 This specific theory fits the cosmological observations and provides a theoretical mechanism to explain the inflationary parameters \cite{planck2015}.
-The integrability properties of this specific theory were found recently with the application of the singularity analysis in \cite{anst1}, while with the same approach the analytic solution for the power-law theory $f\left( R\right) =R+qR^{n}$ \ was determined in \cite{anst2}.
-In the following we consider other models of $f\left( R\right) $ theory and we seek if the field equations possess the Painlev\'{e} property and the cosmological solution can be written in terms of Laurent expansions.
-Such analysis provide us with important information about the $f\left( R\right) $-cosmology and the general behaviour of the dynamics.
+The integrability properties of this specific theory were found recently with the application of the singularity analysis in \cite{anst1}, while with the same approach, the analytic solution for the power-law theory $f\left( R\right) =R+qR^{n}$ \ was determined in \cite{anst2}.
+In the following, we consider other models of $f\left( R\right) $ theory, and we seek if the field equations possess the Painlev\'{e} property and if the cosmological solution can be written in terms of Laurent expansions.
+Such analysis provides important information about the $f\left( R\right) $-cosmology and the general behaviour of the dynamics.
 The plan of the paper is as follows.

-In Section \ref{sec2} we present the field equations in the context of $f\left( R\right) $-cosmology.
+Section \ref{sec2} presents the field equations in the context of $f\left( R\right) $-cosmology.
 The main properties and definitions for the singularity analysis are given in Section \ref{sec3}.
 The new results of this study are presented in Section \ref{sec4}, where we present new analytic solutions in $f\left( R\right) $-theory for specific functional forms of the $f\left( R\right) $ function.
-Finally, in Section \ref{sec5} we draw our conclusions.
+Finally, we draw our conclusions in Section \ref{sec5}.